 - Maintaining or managing individual labs

-labs Stewards act in oversight to ensure legal compliance, etc., and will produce a quarterly hyperledger-labs-wide “project” report to the TSC, following a slightly revised template.
+labs Stewards act in oversight to ensure legal compliance, etc., and will produce a quarterly hyperledger-labs-wide “project” report to the TOC, following a slightly revised template.
 To help the community understand the status of the different labs, Stewards will also be responsible for curating the set of labs, moving to an archives space (see below) those that become dormant or unresponsive for an extended period (6+ months), or are explicitly deemed by the committers to be deprecated/obsoleted.

 - Arnaud Le Hors